prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

 The program should prompt the checkout clerk to input the identifier of each shopping cart item, one at a time.
 At any time the clerk should be able to indicate there are no more shopping cart items by inputting the word `DONE`.

 After the clerk indicates there are no more items, the program should print a custom receipt on the screen.
-The receipt should include:
+The receipt should include the following components:

   + A grocery store name of your choice.
   + A grocery store phone number and/or website URL and/or address of choice.